 - Insufficient refrigerant: While airflow restrictions are the most common cause, your air conditioner might also be low on refrigerant.
 Depending on when it was replaced, it may rely on Freon®.
 Low refrigerant requires professional assistance from a certified HVAC tech.
 H2: Step 3: Call an HVAC Pro at TML Service Experts

 If poor airflow doesn’t feel like the trouble, then something else is leading your AC frost over.
 If this is what’s occurring, just defrosting it won’t take care of the issue.
 The evaporator coil will probably keep freezing unless you take care of the underlying symptom.
 Contact an HVAC tech to address problems with your air conditioner, which can include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
 Not enough refrigerant is a sign of a leak somewhere.
 Only a pro can find the leak, repair it, and recharge the system to the appropriate level.

 - Grimy evaporator coil: If dirt accumulates on the coil, air can’t reach it, and it’s liable to freeze.

 - Malfunctioning blower: A broken motor or unbalanced fan can halt airflow over the evaporator coil.

-When your AC freezes up, call on the NATE-certified pros at TML Service Experts to repair the trouble.
+When your AC freezes up, call on the ACE-certified pros at TML Service Experts to repair the trouble.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re confident we can get things operating again fast.
 Contact us at 208-488-4892 to get air conditioning repair in Boise with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.